Hasui Kawase: Life

 He travelled the Hokuriku, San'in, and San'yō regions later in 1923 and upon his return in February 1924 developed his sketches into his third Souvenirs of Travel series.
 His sketching trip at this time lasted 102 days, the longest trip of his life.
 Many of the sketches he made on this trip became the basis for many of his later works.

 After this trip, the vividness of his colors and the realism of his work increased, and he gained further fame.

 Zōjō-ji in Shiba, 1925.
 From series Twenty Views of Tōkyō.

 From the series Twenty Views of Tōkyō, Zōjō-ji Temple in Shiba, published in 1925, became Hasui's best-selling work and many printmakers began to imitate his style.

-Hasui built a new house in Magome in 1930, and Moon at Magome from the series Twenty Views of Tōkyō sold that year became his second best-selling work.
+Kawase built a new house in Magome in 1930, and Moon at Magome from the series Twenty Views of Tōkyō sold that year became his second best-selling work.

-Hasui studied ukiyo-e and Japanese style painting at the studio of Kiyokata Kaburagi.
+Kawase studied ukiyo-e and Japanese style painting at the studio of Kiyokata Kaburagi.
 He mainly concentrated on making watercolors of actors, everyday life and landscapes, many of them published as illustrations in books and magazines in the last few years of the Meiji period and early Taishō period.

-During the forty years of his artistic career, Hasui worked closely with Watanabe Shōzaburō, publisher and advocate of the shin-hanga movement.
+During the forty years of his artistic career, Kawase worked closely with Shōzaburō Watanabe, publisher and advocate of the shin-hanga movement.
 His works became widely known in the West through American connoisseur Robert O. Muller (1911–2003).
-Landscape prints were the most popular of the shin-hanga, and their reputation in the United States reached its peak in the mid-1930s, when Hasui was considered the leading landscape printmaker.
+Landscape prints were the most popular of the shin-hanga, and their reputation in the United States reached its peak in the mid-1930s, when Kawase was considered the leading landscape printmaker.